Saints Peter and Paul Parish Church (Calasiao): Baroque church

-Within the Pacific Ring of Fire, the Philippine Church of Calasiao, known as Earthquake Baroque, has powerful and most imposing buttresses and foundations but failed upon earthquakes' annihilations.
+Calasiao Church has imposing buttresses and foundations seen in Earthquake Baroque architecture but failed upon earthquakes' annihilations.

 Declaration as a National Cultural Treasure

 In 2001, Calasiao Church was declared as declared a National Cultural Treasure by the National Museum of the Philippines and the National Commission for Culture and the Arts under R.A.
 4896 (as amended by P.D.
 374 and R.A.
 8492), on September 29, 2001.
 It is the 5th church to be declared as National Cultural Treasure.
 The Calasiao church (second in Pangasinan, following San Carlos') was adjudged as possessing "outstanding historical, cultural, artistic and/or scientific value and are representative of the original church-building orders of Augustinians, Franciscans, Jesuits, Dominicans, and Augustinian Recollects, and all the major regions of the country.